marcwieland95/documentation/metabox.md

 Metabox must belong to one or multiple singularities.
 The `relation` method allows you to describe where matabox should be assigned.
 Use `belongsTo` method with array of singularity classnames as parameter.

+[alert type="info"]Metaboxes can be assigned to the Posts, Pages, Comments and all other registered Custom Posts.[/alert]

 ```php
 public function relation()
 {